 Octopus has support for proxies in two use cases.
-You can specify a proxy server for Octopus to use when communicating with a Tentacle, you can also specify a proxy server when a Tentacle and the Octopus Server make web requests to other servers.
+You can specify a proxy server for Octopus to use when communicating with a Tentacle or SSH Target, you can also specify a proxy server when a Tentacle and the Octopus Server make web requests to other servers.

 Proxy support for Tentacle and SSH communications was added in Octopus 3.4.